Benedetti v Sawiris: Facts

-Mr Benedetti helped Mr Naguib Sawiris, as well as his company Cylo Investments Ltd and his family trusts April and OS Holding, to acquire an Italian telecoms company called Wind Telecommunicazioni SpA.
+Mr Benedetti helped Mr Naguib Sawiris, as well as his company Cylo Investments Ltd and his family trusts April and OS Holding, to acquire an Italian telecoms company called Wind.
 On 31 January 2004 they drafted an ‘Acquisition Agreement’, however it contemplated a different way of doing the takeover.
 Mr Benedetti entered a brokerage agreement (through a company of his) by which he was paid a 0.55%, eventually €67 million.
 But this was merely for the job of brokering the purchase of shares itself, rather than the more general work of organising the takeover.
 Another company 60% owned by Benedetti got a €3.4m payment for support and expenses.
 On the remaining work, he requested a fee in May 2005.
 Benedetti wished to receive between €200m and €300m.
 He was told by Mr Sawiris' agent that no such deal was ever contemplated, but he would be offered €75.1m.
 Mr Benedetti wrote back that he was surprised, and "that in our venture i was a partner not a shity middle man" [sic].
 They had further meetings but nothing was agreed, and Mr Benedetti sued for a quantum meruit for a fair value of his services.